 A Brand Built by PR

 What’s unique about The Body Shop is that it’s a brand built by PR and social influence.
-It has propelled its persona, its products, causes and success through PR and non-traditional marketing by forging deep, long-standing and transparent relationships with the traditional, online and social media; key influencers and stakeholders; community activists, consumers and its knowledgeable, engaged and dedicated staff.
+It has propelled its persona, its products, causes and success through PR and non-traditional marketing by forging deep, long-standing and transparent relationships with the traditional, online and social media; trusted influencers and stakeholders; community activists, consumers and its knowledgeable, engaged and dedicated staff.
 In fact, Dame Anita Roddick entirely eschewed advertising, because it played on women’s vanity and insecurities, for as long as she owned the brand.

 At The Body Shop, beauty meant more than hope in a bottle, a magic elixir that erases wrinkles well-earned through a lifetime of experience.
 At The Body Shop beauty was a celebration of life potential: of giving, caring, sharing and community